-Higher Education Predictions for 2018: What Can We Expect?
+Higher Education Predictions for 2018

 In a recent article featured in Enrollment Management Report, we came across several interesting higher education predictions for 2018 from author and higher education administrator of more than forty years, Marguerite J. Dennis.
 Some of her predictions anticipate accelerations in well-known trends, while others expect new changes to traditional practices.